Brink's armored truck driver shot outside South Philadelphia Bank of America

 PHILADELPHIA (CBS) -- A Brink's truck driver was shot outside a Bank of America in South Philadelphia Thursday.
 The shooting happened near South Christopher Columbus Boulevard, previously known as Delaware Avenue, just after 2:30 p.m., according to police.

-Police said the 24-year-old driver was shot once in the chest and he was taken to Jefferson Hospital.
-The driver is in critical condition, police said.
+Police previously said the driver was shot in the head but have since corrected to say that the 24-year-old was shot once in the chest.
+He was taken to Jefferson Hospital in critical condition, police said.

 Brink's is known for their armored trucks used to transport large quantities of cash and other valuables, especially for banks and retail companies.